 “It’s strange because it’s not the case of all American sports and its not the case of all international sports that you completely lose interest in a team when they lose, but when it’s an individual game; when it’s a fighter, for some reason, it becomes a value judgement of that person.”

 In Thailand, fighters seem to be much more accepting of defeat, and less focused on their records.
 In fact, many Thai fighters are unable to recall their exact numbers of wins or losses.
 Of course, the situations of fighting in Thailand and fighting in the West are worlds apart.
 In Thailand, fighters are often fighting so frequently and from such an early age that it is impossible to keep track.
-Also, often the main reason for which fighters get into the ring here is to make money, so of course, an unblemished record is not only not the priority, but not something that they can afford.
-Leading up to my fight in the UK, I was alarmed by the amount of fighters that had pulled out of the show, some of them due to injury, some of them for reasons that seemed silly to me and some giving no reason at all.
-Of course, cancellations also happen everywhere, but in my experience of fighting in Thailand, when they have, there has usually been another opponent willing to step in at the last minute.
+Also, often the main reason for which many fighters get into the ring here is to make a living, so of course, an unblemished record is not only not the priority, but not something that they can afford.
+Leading up to my fight in the UK, I was alarmed by the amount of fighters that had pulled out of the show, some of them due to injury, some of them for reasons that seemed silly to me, and some without any reason at all.
+Cancellations also happen everywhere, but in my experience of fighting in Thailand, when they have, there has usually been another opponent willing to step in at the last minute.
 At home, we often have the luxury of not having to go into a fight that we don’t feel ready for or comfortable with.
 Here, it’s not quite the same.

 You can read the full interview here, which starts off with this wonderful quote by Theodore Roosevelt:

 What Melissa says about those who only win not fighting good enough opponents can also be true.
 I’ve known fighters who’ve only gone into fights under the knowledge that their opponent was someone over which they had some sort of advantage, or whom they were sure they could beat.
 That’s all well and good if you’re just looking to protect your record, your image and perhaps your ego, but it’s not going to make you a great fighter.
-Fights like those won’t help you learn in grow in the way that a five-round war or a good old fashioned arse kicking will.
+Fights like those won’t help you learn in grow in the way that a five-round war or a good old fashioned ass beating will.
 A great number of losses doesn’t necessarily mean a bad fighter, just as a great number of victories doesn’t always mean a good one.
 Personally, I believe that no matter how your record stands, you should be proud of every one of the fights that hold it up.
 I also believe that being a remarkable fighter doesn’t mean always winning.
 Taking on challenges, accepting losses and setbacks, overcoming them and then coming back stronger are things that build great fighters.

-Don’t sweat your record’, or anyone else’s, for that matter.
-I am in no way attempting to make excuses for my losses or to take anything away from fighters with great records, I just feel that there is so much more to fighting than tallying up matches in numbers.
-Although it’s not fun to lose, I have no problem with marking a loss in my book if I’ve been able to take something positive away from it, and am willing to admit that some of my losses were simply due to bad performances on my part.
-While I may still encounter others who have opinions of my record, I am in not ashamed of it.
+Don’t sweat your record.
+Or anyone else’s, for that matter.
+I don’t say this to make excuses for my losses or to take anything away from fighters with great records.
+I just feel that there’s so much more to fighting than tallying up matches in numbers.
+Although it’s no fun to lose, I have no problem with marking a loss in my book if I’ve been able to take something positive away from it, and am willing to admit that some of my losses were simply due to bad performances on my part.
+While I may still encounter others who have opinions of my record, I’m in not ashamed of it.

 Marq from Wombat Sports wrote this article, ‘What’s in a Number?
 The Ins and Outs of Wins and Losses‘ in response to this post.